3dproger/AxelChat/index.md

 - Displays detailed information about a participant in a live chat in a separate window
 - Sound commands that are activated by the corresponding message from the chat.
 There are built-in commands, but you can always add your own
 - Saving messages and other information on the fly to text files.
 It may be useful for further processing by other software
+## Possibly in future updates
+- Support for other live streaming platforms
+- Support for donate platforms
+- Support for other operating systems, including mobile
 - Many other expected in the future
 ## FAQ
 - Is AxelChat considered a viewer? - No, at least for now, for YouTube and Twitch, this is true